-What happens here is this new requirement called the Income-Weighted Average Age that all financial institutions will need to comply with since the TDSR (Total Debt Servicing Ratio) was introduced in Singapore 29 June 2013 last year.
+What happens here is this new requirement called the Income-Weighted Average Age (or IWAA in short) that all financial institutions will need to comply with since the TDSR (Total Debt Servicing Ratio) was introduced in Singapore 29 June 2013 last year.

 Check Out All Latest Rates Here!

 To understand this better, let’s take a closer look at how it affects Mr Lee’s case in particular.

 Mr Lee is 55 years old this year.
 When he took up his current loan ($800K in 2011) to buy an investment property he was then 52, with his wife as joint-owner cum borrower who is 12 years his junior at 40 years of age.
 At a floating interest of only 1.2% for the last few years, his monthly repayment has hover around $2600.

 However as the interest reverts to a higher rate from this year, he decides to go shopping for another bank to refinance home loan, after all the prevailing floating rate is still low at around 1.3% and he reckons that he would be able to keep to more or less the same monthly repayment.
 Mr Lee draws a high monthly gross employment income of $15,000 and would have no problem meeting the TDSR of 60% on his 2 existing mortgages and a car loan.
 His wife has been a housewife with no income other than 50% of the rental income she received from this investment property which is now rented out at $3600 per month.